02 May, 2026

 After an absolutely splendid evening (my speech went well, thankyouverymuch) I return to the parking spot in West Hollywood.
 I am in black tie.
 My phone is at 11%.
 It is Saturday and pitch black.

-To my horror: I quickly discover that the beautiful borrowed car—a BMW worth approximately the GDP of a modest principality—was GONE.
+To my horror: I quickly discover that the beautiful borrowed car—a BMW worth the GDP of a modest principality—was GONE.

 Had it been stolen?